PRIVACY POLICY

 9. (Online) application

-We have an application form on our website that you can use to send us your application data online.
+We have an application form on our website that you can use to submit your application data online.
 Alternatively, you can also apply to us by e-mail or by post.
-Depending on the data you enter in this form, the information you provide to us in your application, the documents you attach to your (online) application and the data you provide to us during the application process, the following personal data may be processed by us:
+Depending on the data you enter in this form, the information you provide to us in your application, the documents you attach to your (online) application and the data you provide to us in the course of the application process, the following personal data may be processed by us:

 • Master data (e.g. title, first name, last name, title, academic degree, gender, date and place of birth, nationality, address, telephone number, e-mail address, marital status, residence and work permit, application photo);

-• Application data (e.g. cover letter, resume, references, interview information, references);
+• Application data (e.g. cover letter, resume, references, information from job interviews, references);

-• Health data (e.g. occupational medical examinations, illnesses, aids due to illness, disabilities);
+• Health data (e.g., occupational health exams, illnesses, aids related to illness, disabilities);

-• Information on religious affiliation relevant under tax law, from which religious and ideological convictions can be derived, if applicable;
+• Information on religious affiliation, from which religious and ideological convictions can be derived, if applicable;

-• Information on marital status (marriage or registered civil partnership), from which sexual orientation may be inferred, if applicable;
+• Information on marital status (marriage or registered partnership), which may indicate sexual orientation;

-• Declarations under data protection law (e.g. declaration(s) of consent to the processing of personal data, declaration(s) of revocation of consent to the processing of personal data, objection to the processing of personal data, assertion of rights to information, correction, deletion, restriction of processing and data portability, including the information you provide to us when asserting your rights).
+• Declarations under data protection law (e.g. declaration(s) of consent to the processing of personal data, declaration(s) of revocation of consent to the processing of personal data, objection to the processing of personal data, assertion of rights of access, rectification, erasure, restriction of processing and data portability, including the information you provide to us when asserting your rights).

-Insofar as the processing of personal data is necessary for the decision on the establishment of an employment relationship with us, we use Art.
-88 GDPR in conjunction with. § Section 26 (1) sentence 1 Federal Data Protection Act (BDSG) as the legal basis.
+Insofar as the processing of personal data is necessary for the decision on the establishment of an employment relationship with us, Art.
+6 para.
+1 lit. b GDPR serves as our legal basis.

 For the processing of further personal data that you provide voluntarily in your application, the lawfulness of the processing is based on Art.
-6 (1) lit. a GDPR.
-Your consent to the processing of this data can be revoked at any time.
-To do so, send us an e-mail to business@conmoto.de.
+6 para.
+1 lit. a GDPR.
+Your consent to the processing of this data can be revoked at any time with effect for the future.
+To do so, send us an email to business@conmoto.de.

-If an employment relationship is established between you and us as a result of your application, we may further process the personal data already received from you in the course of the application process for the purposes of the employment relationship, insofar as this is necessary in accordance with Art.
-88 GDPR in conjunction with. § Section 26 sentence 1 BDSG for the implementation or termination of the employment relationship or for the exercise or fulfillment of the rights and obligations of the employees’ representation of interests resulting from a law or a collective bargaining agreement, a works agreement or a service agreement (collective agreement).
+If an employment relationship is established between you and us as a result of your application, we may further process the personal data already received from you as part of the application process for the purposes of the employment relationship in accordance with Art.
+6 para.
+1 lit. b, para.
+2 GDPR.

-Within our company, we will only pass on the personal data you provide as part of the application process to those departments and persons who require this data to fulfill contractual and legal obligations or to implement our legitimate interests.
+Within our company, we only pass on the personal data you provide as part of the application process to those areas and persons who need this data to fulfill contractual and legal obligations or to implement our legitimate interests.
 Your applicant data will not be passed on outside our company or to countries outside the EU/EEA.

 H. Data recipients

-Your data can be transferred by us to external service providers (e.g. IT service providers, companies that destroy or archive data, cloud providers).
+Your data may be passed on by us to external service providers (e.g. IT service providers, companies that destroy or archive data, cloud providers), for example.
 We will only transfer your data to third parties if we are authorized to do so under data protection law.

-The transfer of data to third parties is based either on the fulfilment of legal obligations, on legitimate interests, on the need to fulfil a contract or on the basis of any consent given.
-If the external service provider acts as a processor, the data transfer shall take place within the framework of a processing agreement.
+The transfer of data to third parties is based either on the fulfillment of legal obligations, on legitimate interests, on the need to fulfill a contract or on the basis of any consent given.
+If the external service provider acts as a processor, the data transfer takes place within the framework of a data processing agreement.

-If it is necessary to transfer data to processors in countries outside the European Economic Area (EEA), this will take place on the basis of the EU standard contractual clauses or to countries with regard to which an adequacy decision of the is available.
+If a data transfer to processors in countries outside the European Economic Area (EEA) should be necessary, this will take place on the basis of your consent, the EU standard contractual clauses or to countries with regard to which an adequacy decision of the EU is available.

 I. Your rights as a data subject

-If your personal data is processed, you are a data subject within the meaning of the GDPR and you are entitled to the following rights against us as the controller:
+If your personal data is processed, you are a data subject within the meaning of the GDPR and you have the following rights against us as the controller:

 You can request confirmation from us as to whether your personal data is being processed by us.
-If such processing exists, you may request information from us pursuant to Art.
-15 of the GDPR on the following:
+If such processing is taking place, you can request information about the following from us in accordance with Art.
+15 GDPR:

 1. the purposes for which the personal data are processed